ThomWright/ThomWright.github.io/_drafts/microservice-architectures.md

 title: Decomposition in microservice architectures
 ---

-This article is an adaptation of a bunch of advice I've written over the years about designing microservice architectures.
+This article is an adaptation of some advice I've written over the years about designing microservice architectures.
 There isn't much novel advice here, it's mainly just existing ideas rehashed in my own words.
 It's largely based on real-world problems I've encountered or discussed, but I don't claim to be an expert.
 This is an attempt to get some ideas out of my head and written down to more easily share and discuss them.
 The intended audience was full-stack Node.js engineers with varying amounts of experience.

 Deliberately out of scope are aspects such as monitoring, deployment, or database choices.
-It's assumed that these kind of decisions have already been made and implemented.
+It's assumed that these kinds of decisions have already been made and implemented.
 Instead, it's mainly aimed at answering a class of question I hear a lot, which is (in essence):

 > How do I decompose an application (or set of features) into one or more microservices?

-I make liberal use of the word "should" where I think advice is generally applicable, but people can disagree and it is likely to depend on context.
+I make liberal use of the word "should" where I think the advice is generally applicable, but people can disagree and it is likely to depend on context.
 Also, many of the guidelines are _engineering ideals_, where aiming for 100% adherence will probably make things worse!

 ## What are microservices?